-- 1.5.
-For a Rally to be considered for upgrading to Interclub status of a similar format, it must be observed as a Clubman event and have a minimum of 25 starters, unless special Motorsport UK dispensation has previously been agreed. - 1.5.1.
+1.5.
+For a Rally to be considered for upgrading to Interclub status of a similar format, it must be observed as a Clubman event and have a minimum of 25 starters, unless special Motorsport UK dispensation has previously been agreed.

+1.5.1.
 For upgrading to National Stage Rally there must have been a minimum entry of 50 as a Interclub event of a similar format to that proposed, for two consecutive years preceding first time application.
-Thereafter the minimum entry must not be less than 50 in one of two consecutive years. - 1.5.2.
+Thereafter the minimum entry must not be less than 50 in one of two consecutive years.

+1.5.2.
 Upgrading to an International Stage Rally will be at the discretion of the Motorsport UK.

-Duties and Responsibilities of Clerks of the
+Duties and Responsibilities of Clerks of the Course

-- 2.1.
-Along with duties detailed in G.5, the Clerk of the Course should ensure compliance with the following: - 2.1.1.
-The organisation and Regulations for the event must meet the requirements of the relevant Statutory Instruments. - 2.1.2.
-Reasonable precautions must be taken in the selection of route, time of day, control of spectators and any other relevant factors to avoid inconvenience to the general public. - 2.1.3.
-The Organisers must familiarise themselves with the medical and ambulance facilities along the route. - 2.1.4.
-Effective public relations work must be carried out (3.1). - 2.1.5.
-In farming areas, event details must be sent to the appropriate County Secretary of the National Farmers' Union and any similar National bodies. - 2.1.6.
-The appointed CAO Route Liaison Officer (RLO) for each of the Counties and National Parks through which the route passes must be consulted about the draft route at least three months before the event date and before submission to the CAO.
-This is particularly important when special public relations work in sensitive areas is required. - 2.1.7.
-The Route Liaison Officer must also be consulted as above in respect of Single Venue Stage Rallies, and all other rallies whether using the public highway or not. - 2.1.8.
-The RLO may: - Request the sight of all paperwork relating to the event, including PR sheets.
+2.1.
+Along with duties detailed in G.5, the Clerk of the Course should ensure compliance with the following:

+2.1.1.
+The organisation and Regulations for the event must meet the requirements of the relevant Statutory Instruments.

+2.1.2.
+Reasonable precautions must be taken in the selection of route, time of day, control of spectators and any other relevant factors to avoid inconvenience to the general public.

+2.1.3.
+The Organisers must familiarise themselves with the medical and ambulance facilities along the route.

+2.1.4.
+Effective public relations work must be carried out (3.1).

+2.1.5.
+In farming areas, event details must be sent to the appropriate County Secretary of the National Farmers' Union and any similar National bodies.

 Note: Throughout these sections an asterisk() indicates a requirement for additional information to be printed in the Supplementary Regulations (SRs).
 Text shown in Italics indicate a Regulation which may be amended in the SRs.
-Text shown in red indicates a new or amended regulation for 2022.
+Text shown in red indicates a new or amended regulation for 2024.
+2.1.6.
+The appointed CAO Route Liaison Officer (RLO) for each of the Counties and National Parks through which the route passes must be consulted about the draft route at least three months before the event date and before submission to the CAO.
+This is particularly important when special public relations work in sensitive areas is required.